pansila/Auto-Test-System/README.md

      "tester": "abc@123.com"
    }
    ```
-   For more complex operations like upload files, please refer to [RESTful API of Web Server](#restful-api-of-web-server).
+   For more complex operations like uploading files, please refer to [RESTful API of Web Server](#restful-api-of-web-server).

-   There is a help script to relieve the pain of debugging RESTful APIs, please note that it's not for production environment.
+   There is a script to help relieve the pain of debugging RESTful APIs, please note that it's not for production environment.
    ```
    cd webrobot
-   pipenv run start http://127.0.0.1:5000 demo-test 127.0.0.1:8270 --file firmware.bin --tester abc@123.com -v echo_message bye -t hello_world
+   pipenv run start http://127.0.0.1:5000 demo-test -e 127.0.0.1:8270 --file firmware.bin --tester abc@123.com -v echo_message bye -t hello_world
    ```

 4. (Optional) Run a test from the command line